dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/corner.md

 ### line1

-The first line connected to the corner.
+One of the line connected to the corner.

 ```cpp
 CLineSegment line1